CFLIT: Coexisting Federated Learning and Information Transfer: Convergence Analysis and Learning Optimization

-To obtain an $\epsilon$-accurate solution, i.e., to achieve $\mathbb{E} [F(\hat{\mathbf{w}}_T) - F^*] \leq \epsilon$, it is sufficient to ensure $\frac{\zeta(\tau)}{T} \leq \epsilon$, which yields { }From \eqref{T_bound}, we see that $T$ is lower bounded by a function of $\tau$, which is not monotonic.
+The last term on the r.h.s. of \eqref{T_bound} reflects the effect of the over-the-air model aggregation: A smaller error in model aggregation (i.e., $e_t$) leads to a smaller number of required training rounds $T$.
+From \eqref{T_bound}, we see that $T$ is lower bounded by a function of $\tau$, which is not monotonic.
 Specifically, the r.h.s. of \eqref{T_bound} first decreases and then increases with $\tau$, showing that the minimizer of $\zeta(\tau)$ exists.
 Note that we can equivalently minimize the radio resource consumption of over-the-air FL by minimizing the required communication rounds $T$.
-To obtain the minimum $T^*$, it suffices to find the optimal $\tau^*$ that minimizes $\zeta(\tau)$, i.e., $\tau^* = \mathop{\arg\min} \zeta (\tau)$, which is equivalent to solving the following optimization problem: { }where the objective function $\psi(\tau)$ is derived from $\zeta(\tau)$ by omitting the constant term.
+To obtain the minimum $T^*$, it suffices to find the optimal $\tau^*$ that minimizes $\zeta(\tau)$, i.e., $\tau^* = \mathop{\arg\min} \zeta (\tau)$, which is equivalent to solving the following optimization problem: